NikolasGoulios/push_swap/README.md

    - Otherwise, sorting is initiated using `sort_fine_tuning()`.

 2. **`parsing.c`**
-   - Handles single/multiple argument parsing.
+   - Handles single/multiple argument parsing, **but not both at the same time.**
    - Uses `ft_split()` for space-separated input.
    - Calls `is_valid_integer()` to validate input.